ashkan785/quiz/README.md

 # quiz

-js files are in quiz file
+js files are in quiz folder